 Remember that a spec file is executable Python.
 You can use all the Python facilities (for and with and the members of sys and io) in creating the Analysis objects and performing the PYZ, EXE and COLLECT statements.
-You may also need to know and use The Table of Contents (TOC) lists and the Tree Class described below.
+You may also need to know and use The TOC and Tree Classes described below.